ims-systems-00/ims-kb/README.md

 git push origin development
 ```

 > Ocassionally it may be a case you fail to publish the first time.
 In case you come accorss this issue then follow these steps.
-Otherwise, if successfull skip to [Final step](#final-step).
+Otherwise, if successfull skip to [End](#end).

 If you find this kind of error or message that is somehow close to this,